-Forget conducted research on the idea, in a program called Mincome, that took place between 1974 and 1978 in Dauphin, Man., and Winnipeg that provided a guaranteed minimum income for all its residents.
+Forget conducted research on the idea, a program called Mincome, that took place between 1974 and 1978 in Dauphin, Man., and Winnipeg that provided a guaranteed minimum income for some of its residents.
 She said the benefits of a GAI include lower poverty rates, less hospital visits and increased high school completion rates.

 However, a 2015 report from the Fraser Institute suggested while the idea is appealing, it would not work in Canada.
 It suggested one of the biggest hurdles would be getting all levels of government on board with a single program instead of the number of social assistance programs that exist today.

 The idea seems to be gaining traction at all levels of government across the country.
 Quebec Premier Philippe Couillard appointed a cabinet committee in January to look at creating a GAI for the province, while mayors from Calgary and Edmonton have supported the idea and Green Party Leader Elizabeth May included it in her party platform in the last federal election.